BlockstreamResearch/codex32/docs/wallets.md

 ## Import Support

-Wallets MAY accept seeds whose length is any multiple of 8 between 128 and 512 bits, inclusive.
 Wallets SHOULD support import of 128- and 256-bit seeds; other lengths are optional.
 128-bit seeds encode as 48-character codex32 strings, including the `MS1` prefix.
 256-bit seeds encode as 74-character codex32 strings.
 For other bit-lengths, see the BIP.

 The process for entering codex32 strings is:

 1. The user should enter the first string.
 To the extent possible given screen limitations, data should be displayed in uppercase with visually distinct four-character windows.
-The first four-character window should include the `MS1` prefix, which should be pre-filled.
+The first four-character window should include the `MS1` prefix, which SHOULD be pre-filled.
-   * The user SHOULD NOT be able to enter mixed-case characters.
    * The user MUST be able to enter all bech32 characters.
    * ECWs MUST also allow entry of `?` which indicates an erasure (unknown character).
+   * The user SHOULD NOT be able to enter mixed-case characters.
+   * If the header is invalid, the wallet SHOULD highlight this problem and request confirmation from the user before allowing additional data to be entered.
+     * An invalid header is one that starts with a character other than `0` or `2` through `9`, or one which starts with `0` but whose share index is not `S`.
+For shares after the first, a header is also invalid if its threshold and identifier do not match those of the first share or whose share index matches any previous share.
+     * ECWs MAY replace the offending characters of the header with '?'.
+   * Wallets MAY:
-   * Wallets MAY allow users to enter non-bech32 characters, at their discretion.
+     * Allow users to enter invalid characters, at their discretion.
 (This may be useful to guide error correction, by attempting to replace commonly confused characters.)
-   * If the header is invalid, the wallet SHOULD highlight this and request confirmation from the user before allowing additional data to be entered.
-     * An invalid header is one that starts with a character other than `0` or `2` through `9`, or one which starts with `0` but whose share index is not `S`.
-For shares after the first, a header is also invalid if its threshold and identifier do not match those of the first share.
+     * Use predictive text for on-screen keyboards to suggest the codex32 checksum characters but if so MUST require user to manually accept the prediction.
+     * Indicate when the entry has a valid checksum, e.g. by highlighting the string green or displaying the 'Submit' option but they MUST NOT submit a string with a valid checksum without user request.
+   * ECWs MAY additionally indicate when an entry of sufficient length to correct has an invalid checksum, e.g. by highlighting the string red or displaying a "Attempt Correction" option.

 1. Once the first string is fully entered, the wallet MUST validate the checksum and header before accepting it.
    * If the checksum does not pass, then an ECW:
       * MUST attempt error correction of substitution errors and erasures.